FAQs

 How do I get my deposit back?

-Please make sure that all tenants have cleared their account with no outstanding rent payments or charges; this will help to ensure your deposits are dealt with more promptly.
-All utility companies i.e. gas, electric, water need to be contacted with meter readings and forwarding addresses prior to vacating the property.
-Make sure the date of the meter readings/billing corresponds to the end of your tenancy, as these details are imperative for the return of your deposit.
+Additionally, all student accommodation tenants must have cleared their accounts and have no outstanding rent payments or charges.
+All of the utility companies will also need to be contacted and provided with meter readings and forwarding addresses.
+You must ensure that the date of the meter readings/billing corresponds to the end of tenancy date.

-Will I get my full deposit back/?
+Will I get my full deposit back?

 How can I ensure I receive all my post after the tenancy has ended?